alechenninger/blog/posts/stay_calm_stop_mocking.md

 Are you daydreaming about the deep, artful hierarchy of subpackages in your Java code now, hmmm?

+// TODO: link to other test type articles like https://blog.thecodewhisperer.com/permalink/integrated-tests-are-a-scam and http://qala.io/blog/holes-in-test-terminology.html and the two in outline at bottom

 "Unit" tests, in the ontology of testing, isolate a unit of code to ensure it functions correctly.
 We often contrast these with "integration" tests, which test these units together, without isolation.
 We heard writing lots of unit tests is good, because of something about a [pyramid and